-Continuing on my bender of graffiti, Kenny Scharf plays right into this group of amazing talents.
+Kenny Scharf is a graffiti master.
 There are hundreds of these amazing artists.
 So the next time you pass graffiti on a wall somewhere, think of all the ideas that really go into these amazing statements!

 As a child Scharf was fascinated by television and consumer culture.
 Sitting only inches from the television screen, young Scharf became obsessed with vibrant and